airswap/airswap-protocols/protocols/index/reports/SECURITY.md

 #### 5. Calling unsetLocator() twice does not disrupt ordering of the locator linked list.

 - At the beginning of unsetLocator, the function checks whether the specified address actually has an address.
 If they do not, the function returns false and stops executing
-"At the beginning of unsetLocator, the function checks whether the specified address actually has an address.
-If they do not, the function returns false and stops executing
 - unsetLocator therefore only executes for addresses that have a Locator at that moment in time

 - **This invariant currently holds as-is.**